How Much Does Landscaping Cost in 2025?

 Frequently Asked Questions

-You’ll keep your landscape healthy by following a steady routine: prune trees and shrubs, mow and edge the lawn, fertilize, aerate, and test the soil each season.
-Water plants deeply and on schedule, reseal decks or hardscapes as needed, and shore up retaining walls right away.
-Don’t forget seasonal tasks—mulch beds in spring and winterize sensitive plants before the first freeze.
-Sticking to this checklist helps your yard look its best year‑round.
+Keep your landscape healthy with a steady routine: prune trees and shrubs, mow and edge the lawn, fertilize, aerate, and test the soil every season.
+Water deeply on a schedule, reseal decks or hardscape when needed, and shore up retaining walls right away.
+Finish with seasonal chores—mulch beds in spring and winterize tender plants before the first freeze.
+Following this checklist keeps your yard looking its best all year.

 Start by sketching a wish list—shade trees, a patio, maybe a water feature—then set a realistic budget.
 A landscape pro can walk the yard with you, point out drainage or grading concerns, and turn your ideas into a detailed design.
 Break the work into phases if needed and lock in a timeline that fits your schedule.
 With a clear plan and price range, you’ll avoid surprises and keep the project on track.